-- Horses which have access to low protein levels in the forage they are eating, this can be determined from a nutritional and mineral analysis of hay or haylage.
+- Horses that have access to low protein levels in the forage they are eating, can be determined from a nutritional and mineral analysis of hay or haylage.

-- Horses on a purely winter grass diet when protein levels can be low and contribute to hoof and skin issues.
+- Those on a pure winter grass diet when protein levels can be low and contribute to hoof and skin issues.

 - Horses with poor hoof wall connection and or cracks.
 Barefoot horses in particular will benefit with stronger soles and white line connection.

 - Ponies & Horses on a heavy exercise program.

 - Young horses on a forage-based diet needing protein for optimum growth.

 - Pregnant or lactating mares on a forage-based diet who need high protein requirements.